eolementhe/guide/guide.md

 ![workflow-monitoring-view-button-file](images/workflow-monitoring-view-button-file.png)

 And the other button switch from the `Standard` view to `Premium` view.
-`Standard` view which corresponds to all workflows and files sent by the normal ingest.
+The `Standard` view correspond to all workflows and files sent by the normal ingest.
-The `Premium` view that will show all the workflows and files sent by the premium ingest post (Premium mode use Signiant).
+The `Premium` view that will show all the workflows and files sent by the premium ingest post (premium mode use Signiant).

 ![workflow-monitoring-view-button-premium](images/workflow-monitoring-view-button-premium.png)